by Andy Overton

 In the late 1980s / early 1990s there was a programme to introduce emergency bi-directional signalling on the double-track sections of the ECML.
 Crossovers were laid in ready for the new signalling and a facing crossover was installed at Grantham South.
 This was there when I went in the box in 1992 but it was not connected up to power and none of the signalling had yet been installed.
 Unfortunately the project had not been fully funded and the break-up of BR led to the work never being completed.
 Some years later this brand new crossover, along with all the others in the Doncaster PSB area awaiting commissioning, were taken back out again and the southern ECML remains to this day vulnerable to disruption owing to the lack of bi-directional facilities which we so nearly got.

 The signalling at Grantham was very reliable and I never had an instance of control being lost from Doncaster.
-The ML Engineering-built panel formerly in Grantham box had been moved to the relay room and could take over control, if remote communication were lost, by a member of staff manning it up and operating to the Doncaster signalman’s instructions.
+The ML Engineering-built panel formerly in Grantham box had been moved to the relay room and could take over control locally, if remote communication were lost, by a member of staff manning it up and operating to the Doncaster signalman’s instructions.
 There is also the facility, until the member of staff arrives, to set a limited number of routes at Grantham to automatic working using an override system.
 These comprised the Up and Down main lines throughout the area, plus a route in from the Allington direction to bay platform 3.
 The idea of this was a legacy of the days when nearly all the trains were the Nottingham – Skegness and return services.
 The system worked by routing the train into platform 3, once in there it then reset the route back out to Allington.
 Trains to / from Skegness would reverse there and use the Grantham avoiding line.
 But, of course, traffic patterns have changed over the years and there are many services to and from Peterborough which run via Nottingham, and the override system is unable to cope with these.
 Apart from the main line routes it is no longer of much use.
-The old panel from Grantham box was replaced on 25th March 2002 with a new one by TEW in connection with the renewal of the interlocking.
+The old Local Control Panel originally dating from 1972 was replaced on 25th March 2002 with a new one by TEW in connection with the renewal of the interlocking.
 At that time there was still a junction at Barkston South, which was abolished on 3rd October 2005 when the Allington Chord was brought into use.

 I will finish by explaining an oddity of the signalling at Grantham which some may have noticed.
 The two signals on the Up Slow / Fast lines protecting Highdyke Jcn have the unusual numbers of 4B and 6B.
 The reason for this is that the last two signals in that direction controlled by the Grantham interlocking used to be 4 and 6 at Great Ponton Jcn, where a Slow to Fast turnout was situated.
 When Highdyke box closed on 24 October 1977 this turnout was abolished and the Grantham interlocking area extended to cover the Highdyke area, with the Slow to Fast turnout there.
 But there were insufficient unused numbers left in the sequence to cover the new signals in this area, so the new signals at Highdyke became 4B and 6B.